 His answer?
 To paraphrase, “Fools!
 You know better.
 Pray and ask God to show you what you already know.”

 He didn’t answer the question at all.
 From a Reformed perspective, directly answering questions like this is almost like undermining the gospel because you’re supposed to just accept what the Bible says.
 And you know the Bible is true because the Bible says it is true, and that’s supposed to be good enough.
-Now bow your will and be done with these questions, maggot.
+Now bow your will and be done with these questions, you maggot.

-The second reason why I think Christians, particularly of the evangelical variety, insist that people choose to believe or not believe in (their specific) God, is that they believe that in the end we are all judged NOT according to what we DO, but according to what we BELIEVE.
+The second reason why I think Christians, particularly of the evangelical variety, insist that people choose to believe or not believe in (their specific) God, is that they believe in the end we are all judged NOT according to what we DO, but according to what we BELIEVE.

 When you think about it, that’s ultimately the most important thing about a person according to the kind of Christianity that dominates the world I live in.
 According to evangelical Christian theology, thieves and murderers and sex offenders will be in heaven if they “came to Jesus” while in prison, but virtuous Hindus and Muslims and Buddhists who live self-sacrificial lives without Jesus will burn for eternity in Hell.